Bill Sharman: Legacy and honors

-Sharman was enshrined in the Basketball Hall of Fame in 1976 as a player and again in 2004 as a coach.
+Sharman was enshrined in the Naismith Basketball Hall of Fame in 1976 as a player and again in 2004 as a coach.
 He is one of only five people to be enshrined in both categories, the others being John Wooden, Lenny Wilkens, and his former teammates Tom Heinsohn and Bill Russell.
+He was introduced at his 2004 Hall of Fame ceremony by Wooden, Bob Cousy, and Jerry West.
+In 1994, he was the first basketball player inducted into the USC Athletics Hall of Fame.

+Sharman was a 15-time NBA champion (having won four titles as a player with the Celtics, one as head coach of the Los Angeles Lakers, and ten as a Lakers' executive and special consultant), and a 17-time champion in basketball overall counting his ABL and ABA titles.

 In 1971, Sharman was named to the NBA 25th Anniversary Team.
 On October 29, 1996, Sharman was named one of the NBA's 50 Greatest Players.
 In October 2021, Sharman was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

+Sharman died one day before his induction into the inaugural class of the Porterville High School Athletic Hall of Fame.
 The gymnasium at Porterville High School is named after Sharman.

 In 2013, Sharman sold his 2010 NBA championship ring from the Lakers to benefit charity.